-Specifically, section 4 updates standards for certain appliances and fixtures that are sold in Colorado on and after certain dates, including:
+Specifically, section 4 updates standards for certain new appliances and fixtures that are sold, leased, or rented in Colorado on and after certain dates, including:

 - Certain lamps;